eser/immunity/packages/01_immunity/README.md

 ### takeFromArray(source, number)

-takes first n items from an array.
+takes first n items from an array or a generator.

 ```js
 import takeFromArray from 'immunity/lib/takeFromArray';